colemanja91/chaos-ross/README.md

 The Bob Ross Randomizer (**Chaos Ross**) generates episodes of _The Joy of Painting_, where each minute of the episode is randomly picked from different episodes.

+You can use this for any set of input videos - the original use case of Bob Ross was just to introduce some happy little chaos to the world.

 ## Setup

 _Recommended to use virtualenv for dependency management_